achuchulev/vault-mysql-dyn_logins/README.md

 ### Envconsul

-#### The tool launches a subprocess with environment variables populated from HashiCorp Vault that are being populated dynamically and applications read them directly
+#### It launches a subprocess with environment variables populated from HashiCorp Vault that are being populated dynamically and applications read them directly

 Example of application with connection string: